 The great thing about the Online Reservation Center is that it also gives you the ability to book dining reservations.
-Save for the view and location, this is the best “amenity” of Hotel MiraCosta, as many of these restaurants book quickly, and during the busier seasons, you won’t be able to get same day priority seating.
+Save for the view and location, this is the best “amenity” of Hotel MiraCosta, as many of these restaurants book quickly, and during the busier seasons, you won’t be able to get priority seating otherwise.
 (It’s not a problem during lighter times of the year.)
-Take advantage of this by booking popular dinner shows such as the Polynesian Terrace and Mickey & Company at the Diamond Horseshoe (we did the latter and it was well worth the money–review to come).
+Take advantage of this by booking popular dinner shows such as the Polynesian Terrace and Mickey & Company at the Diamond Horseshoe.

 In terms of dining in Hotel MiraCosta, there are a few options: BelleVista Lounge (bar), Oceano (buffet), and Silk Road Garden (fine dining).
 We’ve done BelleVista and Oceano, and found that you primarily pay for the view at BelleVista Lounge (so don’t if you already have a room with a view) and that Oceano is an excellent buffet, but was our least favorite buffet at Tokyo Disney Resort.
 (All of the buffets there are varying degrees of awesome, so this isn’t much of a knock.)

-Here’s another random tip for those of you coming from the United States who might want something that says “Tokyo Disneyland/Sea” to commemorate your trip: while you oddly won’t find any merchandise like this in the park, the hotels each have shirts and other logo merchandise with some beautiful designs–so make sure to hit up these gift shops.
+Here’s another random tip for those of you coming from the United States who might want something that says “Tokyo Disneyland/Sea” to commemorate your trip: while you oddly won’t find much merchandise like this in the park, the hotels each have logo merchandise with some beautiful designs–so make sure to hit up these gift shops.